pavel-krivanek/Moose-obsolete/src/all/XML-Parser.package/XMLString.class/README.md

-This class represents string (character data) nodes.
+This class represents a string (character data) node.
 Instances are mutable, but the string is treated as immutable.
 String nodes can be created using the class-side #string: message or by sending a String #asXMLStringNode.

-When printing, special characters XML-escaped.
+When printing, XML-escaping of special characters is done.